ChinaNetCloud/nc-backup-py/README.md

 3- If you think the project is useful or has potential, please add a star.

-#### Create user to run backup
+#### Create user to run backup with out using the setup.py

-Create basic folders structure and move files
+Create basic folders structure and move files.
 To be sure it worked or not you just need to check the files en folder in the two steps to be at the right place and with the right permissions.

 ##### Create user to run backup: